-For your shopping convenience, we have our online fabric store divided by upholstery and drapery weight.
+For your shopping convenience, we have our online fabric store divided in upholstery and drapery fabric categories.
 These categories are merely suggestions, but serve as helpful guidelines for the weight, durability, and ideal application of your fabric.

 Some fabrics are multipurpose and are listed in both upholstery and drapery fabric categories.
 You can determine the durability of a fabric by the double rub count listed in the product description, or you can purchase a memo sample to feel the weight for yourself.